swaptacular/swpt_accounts/protocol.rst

    corresponding AD record MUST be updated with the data contained in the received message.

-2. If a corresponding `AD record`_ does not exist, a new AD record SHOULD be created, storing the relevant data received with the message.
+2. If a corresponding `AD record`_ does not exist, one of the following two actions MUST be taken: either a new AD record is created, or a `ConfigureAccount`_ message is sent to schedule the account for deletion. [#huge-negligible-amount]_

 If for a given account, `AccountUpdate`_ messages have not been received for a very long time (1 year for example), the account's `AD record`_ SHOULD be removed from the client's database. [#latest-heartbeat]_

+.. [#huge-negligible-amount] In this case, the ``negligible_amount`` field MUST be a set to some huge number, so as to ensure that the account will be successfully deleted by the server.

 Received `AccountPurge`_ message